danvonk/danvonk.github.io/posts/2024-10-05-neutron-scattering-cuda-taskflow.md

 Because of our choice of coordinate system, this meant that each kernel must calculate two unique indices `idx` and `jdx` and the allocated threads may span multiple thread blocks.
-It is further important to note that an additional `offset` variable is needed to skip the second copy of the signal, created due to autocorrelation.
-Additional kernels were also needed for DSP tasks, which repeat this pattern.
-For example, as part of the autocorrelation, the power spectrum of the signal is calculated, which would typically be referred to as the _dynamic structure factor_ in the neutron scattering literature:
+It is further important to note that an additional `offset` variable is needed to skip the second copy of the signal, which is created due to autocorrelation.
+Additional kernels were also needed for DSP tasks.
+These repeat this pattern.
+For example, as part of the autocorrelation, the power spectrum of the signal is calculated (typically be referred to as the _dynamic structure factor_ in the neutron scattering literature):

 ```cpp
 // For DSP type "autocorrelate"